We compete in this market. Here is how the rankings stay honest anyway.

 Provider profiles, tier assignments, strengths and weaknesses, the guides library, the glossary, the Sales Maturity Scorecard, the Match Score algorithm, and Ava's responses.
 Nothing in this layer is paid placement.
 Nothing in this layer is subject to provider influence.
 If a provider asks us to adjust their profile to read more favorably, we say no and refer them to this policy.

-Both commercial features are visibly marked.
+Both groups are visibly marked.
 Both are held below organic editorial output.
-Sponsored slots never appear inside the Featured providers band, inside the Match Score algorithm, inside Ava's shortlists, or inside the conversion path.
-If you are reading a sponsored placement, the label will read "Sponsored partners" and link to the explainer page.
-If you cannot see a label and are wondering whether something is sponsored, the answer is no. Editorial output is not labeled because there is nothing to label.
+Neither appears inside the Featured providers band as a paid position, inside the Match Score algorithm as a weight, inside Ava's shortlists as an override, or inside the conversion path.
+If you cannot see a label and are wondering whether something is commercial, the answer is no. Editorial output is not labeled because there is nothing to label.

 Layer 3: lead handoff (not paid)